thomasyao15/windowed-chatgpt/README.md

 # Windowed ChatGPT with auto focus

 Windowed ChatGPT is an app that enhances the ChatGPT experience by wrapping it in a tab-able window.
-In addition to the base functionality of ChatGPT, this app adds several key features including multiple tabs, multiple windows, and a global shortcut for quick access.
-The app also has auto-focus functionality on the prompt textbox to make input easier and allow for better compatibility with Alfred workflows (coming soon).
+In addition to the base functionality of ChatGPT, this app adds several enhancements detailed below including, full width code blocks, various shortcuts within the app to increase efficiency and a global shortcut for quick access.
+The app also has auto-focus functionality on the prompt textbox to make input easier and allow for better compatibility with Alfred workflows.

 ![image](https://user-images.githubusercontent.com/64414639/236674514-94d87c55-9a16-4556-b6b1-cb29528bb020.png)

-## Installation
+# Installation

 Download one of the following packages depending on your device and follow the steps below: